 - Homes for sale in Wayland

-All around this neighborhood, you’ll find numerous parks and green spaces including Blackstone Park, Gladys Potter Park, Waterman Street Dog Park, and more.
+All around this neighborhood, you’ll find numerous parks and green spaces, including Blackstone Park, Gladys Potter Park, Waterman Street Dog Park, and other walking trails.
 Other fun activities can be found at places like the Lippitt House Museum and the Goldberger Family Football Field.

 3. Blackstone – Most Wealthy Neighborhood in Providence